Ernst-Günther Baade

-Ernst-Günther Baade (20 August 1897 – 8 May 1945) was a German general during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.
+Ernst-Günther Baade (20 August 1897 – 8 May 1945) was a German army officer who fought in both world wars.
+He was a general during World War II, and was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.
 Baade was wounded in action and died from his injuries on 8 May 1945.

-Career
+Early career

+Ernst-Günther Baade volunteered for military service in 1914 and fought during World War I as a Leutnant in the 9th Dragoon Regiment of the Royal Prussian Army.
+He was awarded both classes of the Iron Cross and the Wound Badge in black.
+He returned in the post-war Reichswehr and was a squadron leader in the 3rd Cavalry Regiment between 1934 and 1939.

+World War II

-Ernst-Günther Baade volunteered for military service in 1914 and fought during World War I. During World War II, in March 1942 Baade was assigned to the active reserve of officers (Führerreserve).
+During World War II, in March 1942 Baade was assigned to the active reserve of officers (Führerreserve).
 He subsequently transferred to the 15th Panzer Division in North Africa and took command of the 115th Rifle Regiment on 15 April 1942, at that time committed to action in Libya and Cyrenaica.
 Baade became a legend in the Afrika Korps and was known to go into battle dressed in a Scottish kilt and carrying a claymore, a double-edged broadsword.
 In May 1942 he took part in the Battle of Bir Hakeim.
 Baade was awarded the Knight's Cross of the Iron Cross for his actions during the battle.
 He was wounded on 28 July 1942 at El-Alamein, and evacuated to Germany.

 During the evacuation of German forces from Sicily to the Italian mainland in early August 1943, Baade was placed in charge of the force defending the Straits of Messina.
 Baade commanded the 90th Infantry Division in the Battle of Monte Cassino.
 He was known for his occasionally eccentric behavior, his very small staff, and his frequent front-line inspection visits, all of which made him popular with his troops.
 He was awarded a Tank Destruction Badge for the single-handed destruction of an enemy tank with an infantry weapon.

 Baade was wounded on 24 April 1945, when his staff car was strafed by a British fighter aircraft near Neverstaven in Holstein.
 He died of gangrene in a hospital at Bad Segeberg on 8 May 1945.